TreyDettmer/YoutubeThumbnailFaceAvoider/README.md

   * content.js iterates over all of the videos again and removes the videos that were provided by popup.js

 The second hurdle I faced was retrieving each video thumbnail from its URL.
 I learned that there exists a security policy call CORS which exists on many webpages.
 CORS stands for Cross-Origin Resource Sharing.
 It determines whether a specified webpage can share resources with a domain that is different from its origin.
 In my case, the browser was trying to retrieve an image from a different origin.
 This action is blocked on many pages.
 The CORS security policy only applies to browser-to-server communication, not server-to-server communication.
 I learned about this in [this article.](https://medium.com/@dtkatz/3-ways-to-fix-the-cors-error-and-how-access-control-allow-origin-works-d97d55946d9).
 So, I needed to create a proxy server which would relay my request for the image.
 The proxy server would be able to access the image's webpage's resources since it is a server.
 I created a JavaScript file implementing [Rob--W's cors-anywhere](https://github.com/Rob--W/cors-anywhere) proxy server code and hosted the server on [Heroku.com.](https://heroku.com)

+## Final Thoughts

+Overall, I am happy with how the extension turned out.
+The extension does have its faults.
+For instance, sometimes a video that I would want to watch or that I wouldn't consider to be clickbait, is removed.
+Also videos are never actually "removed" from the webpage.
+I discovered that if I actually deleted the HTML element associated with the video, then the video would reappear if I scrolled down (to load more videos) and scrolled back up.
+Instead of removing the video, I hide all information about the video.
+Despite these faults, I am very satisfied with how it turned out, especially since I was learning throughout the who process.